Flexible Model Aggregation for Quantile Regression: Conformal calibration

 Conditional calibration, as in \eqref{eq:calibration_cond}, is actually impossible to achieve in a distribution-free sense; see \citet{lei2014distribution, vovk2012conditional, barber2021limits} for precise statements and developments.
 Meanwhile, marginal calibration \eqref{eq:calibration} is possible to achieve using \emph{conformal prediction} methodology, without assuming anything about the joint distribution of $(X,Y)$.
 The definitive reference on conformal prediction is the book by \citet{vovk2005algorithmic}; see also \citet{lei2018distribution}, which helped popularize conformal methods in the statistics and machine learning communities.
 The conformal literature is by now somewhat vast, but we will only need to discuss a few parts of it that are most relevant to calibration of conditional quantile estimators.

-In particular, we quickly review \emph{conformalized quantile regression} or CQR by \citet{romano2019conformalized}, and the CV+ method by \citet{barber2021predictive}.
+In particular, we very briefly review \emph{conformalized quantile regression} or CQR by \citet{romano2019conformalized} and CV+ by \citet{barber2021predictive}.
 We then discuss how these can be efficiently applied in combination to any of the quantile aggregators studied in this paper.

-\paragraph{CQR.}
+\subsection{CQR}

 We first describe CQR in a split-sample setting.
-Suppose we have reserved a subset indexed by $\Ical_1 \subseteq \{1,\ldots,n\}$ as the \emph{proper training set}, and $\Ical_2 = \{1,\ldots,n\} \setminus \Ical_1$ as the \emph{calibration set}.
+Suppose that we have reserved a subset indexed by $\Ical_1 \subseteq \{1,\ldots,n\}$ as the \emph{proper training set}, and $\Ical_2 = \{1,\ldots,n\} \setminus \Ical_1$ as the \emph{calibration set}.
 (Extending this to a cross-validation setting, via the CV+ method, is discussed next.)
 In this split-sample setting, CQR from \citet{romano2019conformalized} can be explained as follows.

 \begin{enumerate} \item First, fit the quantile estimator \smash{$\hat{g}^{\Ical_1}$} on the proper training set $\{(X_i,Y_i) : i \in \Ical_1\}$. \item Then, for each $\alpha \in \Acal$, compute lower and upper residuals on the calibration set,